What do most people with stents die from?

 Having a stent or bypass procedure means that your prevention program isn't working.
 Don't waste any more time.
-Find one that works.
+Find a prevention program that really works.

 What caused the blockage?

 If each and every one of the underlying forces that caused the blockage to develop are not neutralized, the artery disease will only get worse.
-Fixing one little area of obstruction (or two or three) does not fix the underlying problems that caused the plaque.
+Fixing one little area of obstruction (or two or three) does not fix the underlying problems that caused the plaque to form.

 Fix one blockage at a time?